 So, unlike other photo papers, there will be some reduction in sharpness when you choose canvas for photo printing.
 But, nowadays very high-quality canvas is available such that this small lack of sharpness is almost unnoticeable.
 So, they are not recommended for finely detailed images.
 They are not as sharp as a glossy print.
 So, go for Canvas print if you are planning to print big.

 4. Lustre Photo Paper

 Lustre photo paper is also known by Pearl photo printing paper.
 They are the ideal photo paper for printing wedding images.
 They are also good for portraits.
 Wedding photographers make use of this Lustre photo paper for creating wedding albums.

 As the name suggests the paper feels good to hold.
 It doesn’t have the roughness like the Matte paper and is also less prone to damages while handling.
 The cost of printing would be more when compared to Matte or Glossy paper.

-If you have shining parts in your images then I recommend going for a Metallic paper.
-This will give an additional sparkle on the shining parts of the image.
-It is mostly used for printing fashion photos, wedding photos and sometimes for close up portraits.
+If you have shining parts in your images then I recommend going for Metallic paper.
+This will give an additional sparkle to the shining parts of the image.
+It is mostly used for printing fashion photos, wedding photos, and sometimes for close up portraits.